What parents need to know

 Parents Need to Know

-Parents need to know that this Disney classic handily passes the test of time for a beautiful and effective lesson on the perils of doing wrong when you know better.
+Parents need to know that Pinocchio is a Disney classic that easily passes the test of time for a beautiful and effective lesson on the perils of doing wrong when you know better.
 Some scenes and themes may be intense for younger or sensitive viewers, such as when Pinocchio is kidnapped and caged, threatened with destruction, can't find his father, and nearly drowns.
-They also should be aware that Pinocchio's friend Lampwick introduces him to cigar smoking but is punished for it.
+Pinocchio's friend Lampwick introduces him to cigar smoking but is punished for it.
 Kids may be disturbed by Pleasure Island, where "bad boys" are turned into donkeys and sent to work in salt mines.
 But overall this morality tale is a good reminder of the importance of listening to your conscience.

 What's the story?